 There is no requirement for employers to pay for sick leave unless you say so in your contract of employment.
 If you do not pay sick leave, employees can claim Illness Benefit from the Department of Social Protection.

-You can require employees to provide a doctor’s note.
-You can specify at what point they are required (eg. after 3 consecutive days of illness) and that the note should state when the employee will be fit to return to work.
-For longer term sick leave, you can ask that doctor’s notes be provided on a regular basis.
+You can require employees to provide medical certificates.
+You can specify at what point they are required (eg after 3 consecutive days) and it should state when the employee will be fit to return to work.
+For longer term sick leave, regular medical certificates can be required.

-We advise our employer clients to have a return-to-work interview where the employee has to meet with his/her superior/line manager after any absence to explain the reason for their absence and to ensure that they are fit to return to work.
-It has been shown that the amount of sick leave taken falls dramatically when employees know that they will have to attend a return-to-work interview.
+We advise our employer clients to have a return to work interview where the employee has to meet with his/her superior/line manager after any absence to explain the reason for their absence and to ensure that they are fit to return to work.
+It has been shown that absenteeism falls dramatically when employees know that they will have to attend a return to work interview.

-If you do pay sick pay, it is a good idea to limit the number of days you will give sick leave for, eg. three months in two years.
+If you do pay sick pay, it is prudent to limit the period of sick leave entitlement, eg 3 months in 2 years.

 In reality, good communication and relations between employers and employees is the key.
-Ensure your employees understand the sick leave policy and the impact people being absent can have on a business.
+Ensure your employees understand the sick leave policy and the impact absenteeism can have on a business.
 If employees suspect you are checking up on them, it can undermine the entire working relationship.
-Fostering goodwill and trust with your employees can go a long way to ensuring that they do not take advantage of the sick leave policy.
+However, fostering goodwill and trust with your employees can go a long way to ensuring that they do not take advantage of the sick leave policy.

 If you have any questions regarding sick leave policies, give our employment solicitor, Helen Coughlan, an email at firstname.lastname@example.org